great-expectations/great_expectations/docs/source/distributional_expectations.rst

 For categorical data, the expect_column_frequency_distribution_to_be expectation uses the Chi-Squared test.
 The provided weights are scaled to the size of the data in the tested column at the time of the test.

 Finally, Kullback-Leibler (KL) divergence is available as an expectation for both categorical and continuous data (because the data will be discretizes into the partition interval prior to computing divergence).
-Unlike KS and Chi-Squared tests which can use a pvalue, you must provide a threshold for the relative entropy to use KL divergence; further KL divergence is not symmetric, which can make it difficult to differentiate certain distributions.
+Unlike KS and Chi-Squared tests which can use a pvalue, you must provide a threshold for the relative entropy to use KL divergence.
+Further, KL divergence is not symmetric, which can make it difficult to differentiate certain distributions.
+The partition passed to the expectation becomes the baseline in the relative entropy calculation.

 Distributional Expectations Alternatives
 --------------------------------------------------------------------------------